Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Representations of the Thompson groups and of the Cuntz alegbra in the literature

 \subsection{Atomic representations of Dutkay, Haussermann and Jorgensen}

 Dutkay, Haussermann and Jorgensen expanded upon the seminal work of Bratteli and Jorgensen on permutation representations by introducing the family of purely atomic representations of $\cO$ in \cite{DHJ-atomic15}.
 The extension of the atomic representations to $\cO$ considered in the current authors' previous article \cite{BW23} are precisely the purely atomic representations from \cite{DHJ-atomic15}.
 The two studies share common features but interestingly some differences as well which we will briefly expose below.
 Perhaps, the key differences between their studies and ours is that we have been mainly studying the small Hilbert space $\fH$ that carries the P-module structure in order to derive results on representations of the Thompson groups and the Cuntz algebra.
-In contrast, the work of Dutkay--Haussermann--Jorgensen is more focused on the large Hilbert space $\scrH$ via the study of certain projectors in the atomic case (rather than the diffuse case) and only consider representations of the Cuntz algebra while we have been able to precisely describe these representations using the Thompson groups and their parabolic subgroups.
+In contrast, the work of Dutkay--Haussermann--Jorgensen is more focused on the large Hilbert space $\scrH$ via the study of certain projectors in the atomic case (rather than the diffuse case).
+Moreover, they only consider representations of the Cuntz algebra while we have been rather focusing in describing precisely the restrictions to $F,T,V$ of these representations.

 Let $(\pi, \scrH)$ be a representation of $\cO$ with $S_i := \pi(s_i)$ for $i=0,1$.
-In \cite{DHJ-atomic15} the authors define a projection-valued measure $P$ on the Cantor space $\cC$ equipped with its usual Borel measure such that $P(p)$ corresponds to the projections $\rho_p$ defined in \cite[Section 1.7]{BW23} where $p$ is a ray in $\cC$.
+In \cite{DHJ-atomic15} the authors define a projection-valued measure $P$ on the Cantor space $\cC$.
 Then the following are defined: